Do Real Estate Agents in Texas Need a College Degree?

 - Meet the Texas Real Estate Commission’s (TREC) criteria for honesty, trustworthiness, and integrity.

 You do not need a college degree (or even a high school diploma) to get your real estate license in Texas.
 So, if you are considering a career change or in the beginning stages of a new one, don’t worry about your background or experience.
 As long as you meet the above requirements, you can get started with pursuing your license.

 Real estate education

-While you don’t need a college degree or prior education in real estate, you will, however, be required to complete 180 hours of qualifying education in real estate courses.
+While you don’t need a college degree or prior education in real estate, you will, however, be required to complete 180 hours of qualifying education in core real estate training and courses.
 These courses include: